 Actions to Take:

-- Discuss with employees the importance of properly identifying and accounting for damaged stock.
+Reinforce the importance of properly identifying and accounting for damage.

 Material Movement Not Properly Recorded